mekanika-dev/data-sync-actions/README.md

 - Preserves complete folder/subfolder structure
 - Skips pages marked with `private: on` in metadata
 - Automatically skips files larger than GitHub's 100 MB limit
+- Removes local files/folders that no longer exist on Automad
 - Uses MD5 checksums to avoid re-downloading unchanged files
 - Tracks sync state in `.sync-metadata.json`